 - ACR, then the request includes a list of S-EAS information and corrosponding type of ACR operations:

+- ACR notifications, where the EEC notifies the AC with respect to the “ACR detection” and “ACR initiation” requests as specified in clause 8.14.2.5.3;

-- ACR monitoring, where the EEC monitors the need for ACR and notifies the AC as and when required e.g., on receiving ACR related notifications on EDGE-1 interface.
+- ACR monitoring, where the EEC monitors the need for ACR and notifies the AC as and when required e.g., on receiving ACR related notifications on EDGE-1 interface; and

 - EEC managed ACR, where the EEC monitors the need for ACR.
 If need for ACR is detected, then the EEC decides and initiates ACR using one of the EEC initiated ACR scenarios.
 The EEC notifies the AC about the imminent ACR and may include the target information.